ArosioGiada/middleware-prototypes-rabbitmq/README.md

 ---

 > This was a collaborative group project, developed and built together by a team of three.
 This repository is a curated, cleaned-up version of the original coursework project, prepared for portfolio purposes.
-Minor issues (hardcoded values, missing error handling, unused debug logging, README, etc.) have been reviewed and fixed after the original submission.
-The core logic, architecture and functionality are unchanged from what was submitted and assessed.
+Minor issues — hardcoded values, leftover debug logging, missing dependency files, and outdated documentation — have been reviewed and fixed after the original submission.